-- Define a metalanguage core that can be reused to define a variety of metamodels, including UML, MOF, and CWM. - Architecturally align UML, MOF, and XMI so that model interchange is fully supported. - Allow customization of UML through Profiles and creation of new languages (family of languages) based on the same metalanguage core as UML.
+- Define a metalanguage core that can be reused to define a variety of metamodels, including UML, MOF, and CWM. - · Architecturally align UML, MOF, and XMI so that model interchange is fully supported. - Allow customization of UML through Profiles and creation of new languages (family of languages) based on the same metalanguage core as UML.

-As shown in Figure 7.1, Infrastructure is represented by the package InfrastructureLibrary, which consists of the packages Core and Profiles, where the latter defines the mechanisms that are used to customize metamodels and the former contains core concepts used when metamodeling.
+As shown in Figure 7.1, Infrastructure is represented by two packages: InfrastructureLibrary and PrimitiveTypes.
+The package InfrastructureLibrary consists of the packages Core and Profiles, where the latter defines the mechanisms that are used to customize metamodels and the former contains core concepts used when metamodeling.
+The package PrimitiveTypes consists of a few predefined primitive types that are commonly used when metamodeling, and is designed specifically with the needs of UML and MOF in mind.